postprintum/devcomrade/README.md

 # Introduction
-**DevComrade** is a Windows copy/paste and launcher productivity tool for developers.
+**DevComrade** is a Windows copy/paste/launch productivity improvement tool for developers.

 Pasting code from StackOverflow or numerous blogs can be a tedious and sometimes even a dangerous task.
-Did that ever happened to you, when you would past some text into a Terminal command line, and it would instantly execute as a command, only because it had CR/LF at the end of the clipboard text?
+Did that ever happened to you, when you would paste some text into a Terminal command line, and it would instantly execute as a command, only because it had CR/LF at the end of the clipboard text?

 Or, have you ever been annoyed with some broken formatting, indentation, inconsistent tabs/spaces when you paste some code into a blog post or an email message?
-With a typical solution to that being to fire up Windows Notepad and use it as a buffer for copy/paste?
+With a typical solution to that being to fire up the good old Notepad to serve as a buffer for copy/paste.

 One other thing is Windows Shell custom keyboard shortcuts.
-It's a common struggle to find a convenient hotkey combination that still can be assigned to run a custom app (e.g., it's impossible to use <kbd>Win</kbd>+<kbd>Shift | Alt | Ctrl</kbd>+<kbd>Key</kbd> combos).
-And when it *can* be assigned, [it may take up to 10 seconds](https://superuser.com/q/426947/246232) for the program to actually start when the hotkey is pressed.
+It's a common struggle to find a convenient hotkey combination that still can be assigned to run a custom app.
+E.g., it's impossible to use <kbd>Win</kbd>+<kbd>Shift|Alt|Ctrl</kbd>+<kbd>Key</kbd> combos for that.
+And when it *can* be assigned, [it may take up to 10 seconds](https://superuser.com/q/426947/246232) for the program to actually start when the hotkey is pressed (of course, we can run `taskkill /im ApplicationFrameHost.exe /f` to [fix that](https://superuser.com/a/961761), if we dare).

 **DevComrade** is aimed to solve these problems.
 It allows assigning a customizable action to (almost) any hotkey combination, and comes with an extensive set of predefined actions for pasting text and launching apps.
 Additional actions can be added as [C# scriptlets](https://github.com/dotnet/roslyn/wiki/Scripting-API-Samples).